Ada-Developers-Academy/core-pses/06/merging-sorted-lists.checkpoint.md

 * topics: Big-O, Python, lists, matrices
 ##### !question

 What is the time complexity of your solution?
-Explain.
-Define your variable(s).
+Explain your reasoning.
+Define your variable(s) (i.e. n is the length of the list).
+* Focus on the major operations and/or contributors that determine the overall complexity.
+You do not need to analyze every individual line of code.

 ##### !end-question
 ##### !placeholder

-Time Complexity?
+For example, "The time complexity of my solution is linear O(n), where n is ..."

 ##### !end-placeholder
 ### !end-challenge